List of digital television deployments by country: Digital Free to Air

 On the Island of Aitutaki - ArauraTV & Radio Ltd have commenced broadcasting in the DVB-T2 format - leapfrogging the technology being used by most terrestrial broadcasters elsewhere in the Pacific.
 They are currently broadcasting 6 channels of content and this will increase to 8 channels before the end of 2021.

 New Zealand

 In New Zealand, there are several forms of broadcast digital television.
 Sky's Pay TV satellite service (available nationwide), Freeview's free-to-air satellite service (available nationwide), Freeview's free-to-air terrestrial service and multiple IPTV service providers.

 Satellite

-Sky TV launched New Zealand's first nationwide digital Pay TV service in December 1998 and had a monopoly on digital satellite TV until the launch of Freeview's nationwide digital Satellite service in May 2007.
+Sky TV launched New Zealand's first nationwide digital Pay TV service in December 1998 and had a monopoly on digital satellite TV until the launch of Freeview's nationwide digital satellite service in May 2007.

 Terrestrial

-The Freeview terrestrial service is a high definition digital terrestrial television service using AVCHD, launched on April 14, 2008.
-The service currently serves 86 percent of the population - notable large towns without the service include Whakatane, Blenheim, Oamaru and Queenstown.
+The Freeview terrestrial service is a high definition digital terrestrial television service using AVCHD, launched on 14 April 2008.
+The service currently serves 86 percent of the population - notable large towns without the service include Whakatāne, Blenheim, Oamaru and Queenstown.